Home Christmas Events Best Vancouver Christmas Activities

 Christmas at Canada Place is a fairly simple event, but free.
 In a typical year it includes an avenue of decorated Christmas trees and holiday displays to look at.

-Click Christmas at Canada Place to learn more about the event in normal years.
+Click Christmas at Canada Place to learn more about the event.

 Canada Place at Night at Christmas